azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ## Setting up Azure Tenant Security Solution - Step by Step
 In this section, we will walk through the steps of setting up AzTS Solution

 To get started, we need the following prerequisites:

 **Prerequisite:**

+**Note:** You can download execution script present [here](./Scripts/ExecutionScript.ps1) which has all commands mentioned in below steps

 **1.** Installation steps are supported using following OS options: